joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

-This example uses the common practice of storing application data separate from the application itself; that way, if the data changes (for example, if another image is added or an image’s title changes), there is no need to recreate the SWF file.
+This example uses the common practice of storing application data separate from the application itself; that way, if the data changes (for example, if another image is added or an image's title changes), there is no need to recreate the SWF file.
 In this case, the image metadata, including the image title, the URL of the actual image file, and some values that are used to manipulate the image, are stored in a text file (the txt/ImageData.txt file in the project).
 The